meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ]
 ```

-You would declare faceted attributes as follows:
+To be able to facet search on `director` and `genre`, you would declare faceted attributes as follows:

 ```bash
 $ curl \